bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/stencil-cli-options-and-commands.md

 ## `stencil init`

-Creates a `.stencil` file used to configure the live preview when `stencil start` is run.
+Creates a `.stencil` file or `secrets.stencil.json` and `config.stencil.json` files (if using Stencil V3.1 release or later) used to configure the live preview when `stencil start` is run.
 The configuration information can be specified using the optional switches; if the configuration information is not specified via options, a prompt for the information will be displayed.

 **Usage:**